All Episodes

 What's going on?

-Well, okay, so I'm a dog trainer and I train service dogs for people.
+Well, okay, so I'm a dog trainer, and I train service dogs for people.

-Um we enjoy it as well.
+We enjoy it as well.

-And uh you know, I actually applaud yeah.
+And, you know, I actually applaud.

-And so here's here's why I called.
+And so here's why I called.

-So um I missed the show, but one of my clients called me and told me that you were talking on the show about teaching the dog to jump up on you.
+So I missed the show, but one of my clients called me and told me that you were talking on the show about teaching the dog to jump up on you.

-You know that's bad, because you know, they will if she starts jumping on people, you know they'll wash her out of the program, right?
+You know, that's bad because, you know, they will, if she starts jumping on people, you know, they'll wash her out of the program, right?

-Like if they can't get that broke.
+Like, if they can't get that broke.

 Can I just tell you something?